Fraud detection and machine learning:

 What you need to know

 Most organizations still use rule-based systems as their primary tool to detect fraud.
 Rules can do an excellent job of uncovering known patterns; but rules alone aren’t very effective at uncovering unknown schemes, adapting to new fraud patterns, or handling fraudsters’ increasingly sophisticated techniques.
-This is where machine learning becomes necessary for fraud detection.
+This is where fraud analytics, powered by machine learning, becomes necessary for fraud prevention and detection.

 Machine learning is all the rage now.
 Most vendors claim they have some form of machine learning, especially for fraud detection.
 SAS has been a pioneer in machine learning since the 1980s, when neural networks were first used to combat credit card fraud.
-But just because we’ve been doing it so long doesn’t mean we’ve been resting on our laurels.
+But just because we’ve been doing machine learning and fraud analytics for so long doesn’t mean we’ve been resting on our laurels.
 In fact, it’s quite the opposite.

 Machine learning is a critical part of the fraud detection toolkit.
-Here’s what you’ll need to get started.
+Here’s what you’ll need to get your fraud analytics initiative started.

 Data!